44+ Awesome Uses for Beeswax

 When this happens, I use a small piece of wax to rub along the teeth of the zipper.
 Works like a charm and it will work for your favorite coat too!

-Using Wax to Seal Envelopes
+Using Beeswax to Seal Envelopes

 Due to its adhesive properties, beeswax can be used to seal envelopes.
 This sounds like such a neat idea to do – especially at Christmas time.
 The mail would smell very good!